Amblyopia (Lazy Eye) – Symptoms and Causes

+Strabismus can be inherited or caused by nearsightedness, a viral infection, or an injury.
 The muscles that position the eyes are out of equilibrium, causing the eyes to cross or turn out.
-Because of the muscle imbalance, it’s difficult for both eyes to track objects at the same time.
-Strabismus can be inherited, or it can be caused by nearsightedness, a viral infection, or an injury.
+Because of the muscle imbalance, it’s difficult for both eyes to track objects simultaneously.

-When light does not focus properly as it travels through the lens of the eye, it is called a refractive error.
+When light does not focus appropriately as it travels through the eye’s lens, it is called a refractive error.
 Nearsightedness, farsightedness, and astigmatism are conditions in which the surface of the cornea or lens is uneven, resulting in blurred vision.

-When a child has anisometropic amblyopia, one eye is more farsighted or nearsighted than the other, causing amblyopia to develop in the affected eye.
+When a child has anisometropic amblyopia, one eye is farsighted or nearsighted, causing amblyopia to develop in the affected eye.